 North Dakota counties each maintain public records, including warrant information for their district.
 The public can access a warrant by navigating to the county’s website and submitting its online form, visiting the county offices or sending a request by mail.

 A few of the sites below may require registration and charge a small fee.
 Not all county sites will provide warrant information online.
 In this case, it’s best to phone the agency to inquire about warrant records.
+Several examples of how to obtain warrant details at the county level can be found below.

-The list of inmates supplied by the Cass County Jail provides booking numbers that assist with additional searches, such as finding the individual’s warrant records.9 The Criminal Case Search tool utilizes the North Dakota court records Inquiry, which includes searches for the entire state.
-Citizens can also contact Cass County Sheriff’s Office’s Warrant Division by phone or email at
+The Criminal Case Search tool utilizes the North Dakota court records Inquiry, which includes searches for the entire state.
+Citizens can also contact Cass County Sheriff’s Office’s Warrant Division by phone or email at:

 Cass County Sheriff’s Office